eban5/aws-developer-exam-notes/notes-main.md

 AWS Lambda environment variables have a maximum size of a few KB.
 Additionally, the direct "Encrypt" API of KMS also has a few KB limit.

+DLQ
+Any Lambda function invoked asynchronously is retried twice before the event is discarded.
+If the retries fail and you're unsure why, use Dead Letter Queues (DLQ) to direct unprocessed events to an Amazon SQS queue.

 ### Lambda Triggers